JorgeDVLP/STKComponents/README.md

 ## FloatingTextfield

-Textfield with a floating label which moves up when the user starts typing.
-The label is set to the accent color of your project when the textfield is being edited.
+Textfield with a floating label which moves up when the user starts editing.
+The label color change to accent when the textfield is focused.
+The default unfocused color is gray.

-## Usage example
+#### Usage example

 ```swift